- Shop Online

 About This Artwork

-Rhyton (Drinking Vessel) in the Shape of a Donkey Head, c.
-460 B.C.
+Rhyton (Drinking Vessel) in the Shape of a Donkey Head, about 460 B.C.

 Terracotta, red-figure technique